GeneralJerel/12AppsofChristmas/README.md

-# 12AppsofChristmas
+# 🤶 12 Apps of Christmas

-I want to push how much I can use AI to create AI Applications this Christmas of 2024.
+I want to push how much I can use AI to create AI Applications this Christmas of 2024

 These are my current ideas: